 Thawing of Vitrified Donor Eggs

 Since it is expected that not all vitrified eggs will survive the vitrification-thawing process and since not all thawed eggs will fertilize or develop into healthy embryos, you will be purchasing a cohort of eggs.
-The number of eggs in a cohort varies slightly among Egg Banks, but you should expect to receive between 5 and 8 vitrified eggs.
+You should expect to receive between 5 and 8 vitrified eggs.